GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 -   OSCAL syntax requires a status field within each component assembly.
-    For FedRAMP, assessment tool state should typically be
-    \'operational\', otherwise a remark must be provided.
+    For FedRAMP, assessment tool state should typically be `operational`, otherwise a remark must be provided.

 ---
 #### Testing Performed Through Manual Methods